cloudinary/media-management-js/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-Feature request for Cloudinary_NPM SDK
-…(If your feature is for other SDKs, please request them there)
+Feature request for Cloudinary Media Management Node SDK …(If your feature is for other SDKs, please request them there)